 - Multi-Hop feature to add extra security to your connection

-- 10 simultaneous connections so you can browse on all your devices
+- Unlimited simultaneous connections so you can browse on all your devices

 - AES 256- and 128-bit encryption, DNS leak protection, and OpenVPN to secure your data

-- Can unblock: Sling TV, Hulu, Peacock TV, fuboTV, Disney+, Netflix, BBC iPlayer, HBO Max, Showtime, Amazon Prime Video, YouTube TV, and more
+- Works with: Sling TV, Hulu, Peacock TV, fuboTV, Disney+, Netflix, BBC iPlayer, HBO Max, Showtime, Amazon Prime Video, YouTube TV, and more

 - Compatible with: macOS, Windows, Linux, Android, Chrome, Firefox, iOS, Roku, gaming consoles, Amazon Fire Stick, Amazon Fire TV, routers, and more

 Private Internet Access (PIA)’s Multi-Hop feature keeps your connection secure by routing your data through both a VPN server and a proxy server.
-This helps you get past Virgin Media’s content blocks and throttling by hiding the fact that you’re using a VPN.
+This helps you get past ISP blocks and throttling by hiding the fact that you’re using a VPN.
 I found this feature easily in the expanded menu and chose which server to use with the Shadowsocks proxy.